CalVCB Las Vegas Attack Information Page

 The Vegas Strong Resiliency Center serves as a resource and referral center for residents, visitors and responders affected by the shooting at the Route 91 Harvest Music Festival.
 The Center is staffed by knowledgeable and caring professionals to help people access resources to help them build strength and resiliency in the aftermath of this incident.

-Services that are available include victim advocacy and support, case management, counseling and spiritual care referrals, technical assistance with applying for online services including FBI Victim Assistance services and more.
+Services are available, including victim advocacy and support, case management, counseling and spiritual care referrals, technical assistance with applying for online services including FBI Victim Assistance services and more.
 The Resiliency Center now provides access to pro bono in-house legal assistance and financial advisors.

 The Vegas Strong Resiliency Center is located at: